Family Holidays in Seville with Babies, Toddlers and Kids Under 4…

 Seville is a fantastic family holiday destination.
-It is an attractive, vibrant city and a wonderful place to take babies, toddlers and young kids as the centre is mostly pedestrianized and there are many child friendly restaurants to be found.
+It is an attractive, vibrant city and a wonderful place to take babies, toddlers and young kids as the centre is mostly pedestrianized and there are a great many child friendly restaurants.

 There is also an aquarium and theme park in the city (See ‘What to Do’) and the parks have playgrounds and plenty of green space for kids to run around after sightseeing.
 There are also plenty of hotels which cater well to families and there are apartments available in the centre which provide laundry services and well equipped kitchens which can prove handy if you are travelling with a baby or toddler.

 For More See Top Attractions in Seville for Families

 You will be able to buy all of your baby and toddler necessities in Seville however, even familiar brands of formula may be produced differently in Spain so ensure that you bring your formula from home if you think your baby may be fussy or if they have a specific formula that they require.
 There are a number of supermarkets in and around Seville’s centre such as El Corte Ingles and Carrefour.

 Stores in Spain are typically open from 9:30am-2pm in the mornings and then open again in the afternoon from 5-8pm.
 El Corte Inglés, the giant Spanish department store with just about everything you could imagine, is open all day from 10am-10pm.